knpuniversity/javascript/knpu/ep4-reactjs/server-side-validation.md

 Ok, two things.
 First, you can see the request failed: 400 bad request.
 Great!
 Our server-side validation is working and you can see the message in the response.
 But, second, React exploded in a crazy way!
-Something about how each child in an array should have a unique "key" prop ,from `RepLogList`.
+Something about how each child in an array should have a unique "key" prop, from `RepLogList`.

 We know that error... but why is it suddenly happening?